ng-learn-org/ng-learn-org.github.io/_posts/2013-12-26-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part4.markdown

  )
  {% endhighlight %}

- Lets run our app. 'grunt server' and we should find the login form being displayed.
+ Lets run our app. \'grunt server\' and we should find the login form being displayed.

- The url is 'http://localhost:9000/#/' The portion we should be paying attention to is '#/'.
+ The url is \'http://localhost:9000/#/\' The portion we should be paying attention to is \'#/\'.

- If we change the url manually to 'http://localhost:9000/#/welcome' the application will change the view and it will now display the welcome phrase only.
+ If we change the url manually to \'http://localhost:9000/#/welcome\' the application will change the view and it will now display the welcome phrase only.

  AC 1 seems to be covered.
 We are in a good state to commit our code.